LibreOffice/loeclipse/README.md

 ## Development

 ### Prerequisites
-In order to build LOEclipseIntegration to produce an update site, you need to have LibreOffice, the LibreOffice SDK and Eclipse installed.

 * Ubuntu: Install `libreoffice`,`libreoffice-dev` and `libreoffice-java-common`.
 * Windows/macOS: Install LibreOffice and the LibreOffice SDK from http://www.libreoffice.org/download